 Programs are also provided to students with special needs that require special services.
 Full time psychologists as well as speech, hearing, and vision therapists are employed to provide those children needing these special services.
 Special classes include Learning and Emotional Support, Gifted Support, and Life Skills.
-These classes are coordinated by the Director of Special Education.
+These classes are coordinated by the Special Education Supervisor.